OneGameDad/SFML_Experiments/README.md

 - [X] 9) UI
 - ~~[X] 10) Update Game to use ALevels~~
 - [X] 11) Storylet system (This is just to indulge my interests)
-- [] 12) Projectile system - Moving objects that can collidge and damage other objects
+- [X] 12) Projectile system - Moving objects that can collidge and damage other objects
+- [] 13) Map system - Terrain and the ability to move from one screen to another
+- [X] 14) Reorganize Repo - Cleaned things up for ease of use and visibility

 ## Removed Features
 These features have been removed for one reason or another